berty/berty/README.md

 Berty is currently developed by **[Berty Technologies](https://berty.tech/about)**, a French nonprofit organization.

-**Note: this project is led by a small team made of humans, who makes mistakes.
+**Note: this project is led by a small team made of humans, who make mistakes.
 Please do not hesitate to point out bugs or missing features.** _See the [contribute section](#contribute) below._

 > We cannot promise we will offer you the best application, but we dedicate ourselves to doing our best to create a great one.